neithernut/dr.w.falls/doc/design/ServerClient.md

 registered players, in most cases with their scores.
 This implies that the player roaster, including the scores, is also shared and that updates must be broadcast in some way.
-Furthermore, roaster and score updates are related to the phase transitions.
+Furthermore, roaster and score updates are related to some of the phase transitions.
 On the other hand, the logic for each phase and details regarding what information is included in the score board differ greatly between the different phases.

 Therefore, we'll pursue a design with a single control task constructed from few phase-specific functions, which will implement the logic for a given phase and